telerik/maui-docs/controls/combobox/templates.md

 > when the default TokenTemplate is overridden, you will need to implement custom logic for removing the tokens from the ComboBox:

-here is a sample logic removing the token when adding `TapGestureRecognizer` to the Label:
+Here is a sample logic removing the token when adding `TapGestureRecognizer` to the Label:

 <snippet id='remove-the-selecteditem'/>